 Curious About Participating in Research?

 Participating in clinical trials and observational studies helps to further the mission of medicine by testing new treatments and strategies on actual people.
 This could include trying a new drug against a placebo, making specific adjustments to diet, or comparing a new drug against its previous formula.
-Research like this is critical to what we do at UMC, as our academic medical center pioneers research through our relationships with LSU Health New Orleans and Tulane University School of Medicine.
+Research like this is critical to what we do at University Medical Center, as our academic medical center pioneers research through our relationships with LSU Health New Orleans and Tulane University School of Medicine.

 If you are interested in learning more about what takes place during a clinical study, click here.